Elisabeth-94/advent-of-code-in-scala/README.md

 ### Some functionalities and syntax that is new to me
 - scala indentation is 2 spaces instead of 4!
 - scala defaults to call-by-value
+- recursive functions have to have a return type (enforced by the compiler).
+It is optional for other types of functions, though encouraged for documentation.
 - **Option** is the way in Scala to handle null.
 It allows to encapsulate the concept of “is this value defined” or “does this variable contain a value“.
 Example:
   Some() is a constructor for creating an instance of the Some class, which is a subclass of Option.
 Some is used to wrap a value inside an Option.
 It signifies that there is a value present.